ICBP has been accepting and working with injured wild birds of prey since 1967.

 We don't generally accept other kinds of birds, because we are not set up for them, although we do occasionally get some odd ones!
 This year 2012 we have started an appeal to fund raise to build a decent Raptor Hospital for the injured wild birds as we are in desperate need of one.
 So if you are interested and can help let us know.

-For anyone finding an injured wild bird you can either contact us, look at the Injured wild birds link, or Google rehabilitation in your area to find someone who might be able to help.
+For anyone finding an injured wild bird you can either contact us, look at the Injured wild birds link, or Google injured bird, or wildlife rehabilitation and then put in your county to find someone who might be able to help.